anivanchen/stuycs-submit/README.md

 - Extract the zip file.

 ## Run this code
-If you have Mr. David M. Holmes, you're set.
+If you have Mr. David Holmes, you're set.
 At least for this semester.
 After the fall2021 term, follow the instructions below if I do not update this repository.
 Just double click `stuycs-submit.py` and follow the instructions there.

-If you do not have Mr. David M. Holmes, or it is no longer the fall2021 semester, your job is slightly harder.
+If you do not have Mr. David Holmes, or it is no longer the fall2021 semester, your job is slightly harder.
 - Run `getIDs.py` first and follow the instructions there.
 - A file named `IDs.txt` should be created in the same directory.
 Open it.
 - Something like `p1 'CHEN, IVAN': 'a739sjaie25',...` should fill every line in the file.
 The first is the period, the second is the names, and the third is a generated ID by the site.
 The ID is what we are looking for.